awsdocs/aws-php-developers-guide/doc_source/sns-examples-managing-topics.rst

 Deleting a Topic
 ==========================

 Create an object containing the TopicArn of the topic to delete to pass to the deleteTopic method of the AWS.SNS client class.
-To call the deleteTopic method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the deleteTopic method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.

 **Imports**